ROCK Open Knowledge Week

 27-30 October 2020

-On 27-30 October 2020, ROCK invites you to join its Open Knowledge Week “Cultural Heritage Leading Urban Futures”, a virtual conference for city officers, policy-makers, urban researchers, cultural actors and civic changemakers.
-This digital event marks the closure of ROCK, a European-funded project led by the City of Bologna and engaging 33 partners across 13 countries in exploring how cultural heritage can be the driving force behind urban sustainability.
+On 27-30 October 2020, ROCK invited you to join its Open Knowledge Week “Cultural Heritage Leading Urban Futures”, a virtual conference for city officers, policy-makers, urban researchers, cultural actors and civic changemakers.
+This digital event marked the closure of ROCK, a European-funded project led by the City of Bologna and engaging 33 partners across 13 countries in exploring how cultural heritage can be the driving force behind urban sustainability.

 Over the past three years, ten ROCK cities – Athens, Bologna, Cluj-Napoca, Eindhoven, Lisbon, Liverpool, Lyon, Skopje, Turin and Vilnius – have worked with service providers and knowledge brokers to test and advance numerous tools and approaches aimed at shaping sustainable, heritage-led urban futures.
-At the ROCK Open Knowledge Week, interdisciplinary research will meet innovative action, enabling the dissemination of knowledge and the creation of new synergies at European level.
+At the ROCK Open Knowledge Week, interdisciplinary research met innovative action, enabling the dissemination of knowledge and the creation of new synergies at European level.

 The event offered an extensive programme of 20 sessions engaging 50+ speakers and hundreds of participants over 4 days.
 During ROCK CityTalks and Campfire Sessions held on the first three days, city representatives presented their flagship urban interventions implemented at the local level, shared stories of change and discussed lessons learnt.

 New insights on the nexus between cultural heritage and urban transformation were offered by two inspiring keynote speakers, Prof. Giovanni Leoni from the Department of Architecture at the University of Bologna (IT) and Lia Ghilardi, Founder of Noema Culture and Place Mapping (UK).
 A reflection from the European Commission added a policy perspective to the discussion.